Shu Matsubara Knives – the perfect Kyushu Souvenir

 Generally, I would suggest buy what you like and what is comfortable in your hands, but here is a mini overview of the most popular types of Japanese knife.

-Stainless steel vs. Carbon steel and in- betweens
+Stainless steel vs. carbon steel and in-betweens

 Most knifes we have in Europe are stainless steel.
 Adding Chromium, Nickel and other alloying material makes the steel resistant to rust.
+This is the knife material I grew up with and am quite familiar with.

-Coming from Germany, a stainless steel “cooks knife” in the 30-50 Euro range has been my faithful “good day knife” with numerous half decent cheaper paring knifes.
-A few years ago, I purchased a “fun” stainless steel paring knife from Laguiole en Aubrac which was something like 30-40 Euro but I admit I do not use it so much because it is so beautiful.
-All European standard knifes I know of are stainless steel but exceptions and specialist forges exist.
-Stainless steel knifes are easy to care for, can lie around after washing up, and is generally forgiving but required frequent sharpening.
+A German-made stainless steel “cooks knife” in the 30-50 Euro range has been my faithful daily use knife for years.
+A few years ago, I purchased a “fun” stainless steel paring knife from Laguiole en Aubrac which was something like 30-40 Euro but I do not use it so much because it is so beautiful.

 Knife blades at Shu Matsubara with guidance to type of knife steel

-Shopping knifes by shape
+Shopping knifes by shape and purpose

-A “Santoku” or “Gyoto” will suit most cooking purposes.
-They are the Japanese equivalents of the Western “cooks knife”.
-While a Western knife has a tapered tip, the Santoku blade is quite straight with a tiny curve at the tip.
+The Santoku (“three virtues”) blade is quite straight with a tiny curve at the tip.
 This means you can use the entire blade for cutting and will usually require a shorter blade for the same task, and it is generally more suitable for chopping.
-The Gyoko can be a happy medium – slightly more tapered than the Santoku, if your cutting style is more rocking, this might be the knife for you.
+The three virtues refer to fishm meat and vegetables and a Santoku is a great first Japanese all-purpose knifen.

 Some popular traditional Japanese knife shapes: Usuba and Gyoko